Springer basic sets and modular Springer correspondence for classical types: Springer basic set data

-\begin{remark} If $G$ is simple and of adjoint type (which we may assume since we study Springer correspondence in a modular, but not generalized setting, in the sense of Lusztig), then the $A_G(\OC)$ are as follows: trivial in type $A_n$, elementary abelian $2$-groups in other classical types, and symmetric groups of rank at most $5$ in exceptional types.
+\begin{remark} If $G$ is simple and of adjoint type (which we may assume for the purpose of describing the correspondence, since we are working in a modular, but not generalized setting, in the sense of Lusztig), then the $A_{G}(\OC)$ are as follows: trivial in type $A_{n}$, elementary abelian $2$-groups in other classical types, and symmetric groups of rank at most $5$ in exceptional types.
 We know that these groups admit basic sets.
-In the sequel it will be combinatorially more convenient to work with special orthogonal and symplectic groups (rather than the adjoint groups), but for those the $A_G(\OC)$ are also elementary abelian $2$-groups. \end{remark}
+In the sequel it will be combinatorially more convenient to work with special orthogonal and symplectic groups (rather than the adjoint groups), but for those the $A_{G}(\OC)$ are also elementary abelian $2$-groups. \end{remark}

-\begin{remark} In the case where $\ell$ does not divide the orders of the groups $A_G(x)$, we will see that much of the discussion simplifies (see Paragraph \ref{subsec:good}).
+\begin{remark} In the case where $\ell$ does not divide the orders of the groups $A_{G}(x)$, we will see that much of the discussion simplifies (see \S \ref{subsec:good}).
 In particular, there will be no need to choose basic set data for each orbit: in that case, we may assume that we take the trivial order everywhere, and the $\beta_\OC$ are canonical bijections (in that case, the Brauer characters are just the ordinary characters). \end{remark}

-\begin{definition} We define the partial order $\leq^\NC_{\BG_\bullet}$ on $\Irr\KM W$ by the following rule.
-For $i \in \{1,2\}$, let $E_i \in \Irr\KM W$, and let us write $\Psi_\KM(E_i) = (\OC_i,\rho_i)$.
+\begin{definition} We define the partial order $\leq^\NC_{{\mathfrak{B}}_{\bullet}}$ on $\Irr\KM W$ by the following rule.
+For $i \in\{1,2\}$, let $E_{i} \in\Irr\KM W$, and let us write $\Psi_\KM(E_{i}) = (\OC_{i},\LC_{\rho_i})$.
 Then

 \end{definition}